 For all the changes that have taken place over the years, one thing is certain: Content marketing is here to stay and prove itself that ‘the Content is the King’.
 In fact, this time last year, it was estimated that the content marketing industry would be worth more than $400 billion by 2021.

-And as content marketing continues to grow and our approaches to it become more mature, these five content marketing trends that will shape the way companies (and their audiences) create and consume content in 2019.
+And as content marketing continues to grow and our approaches to it become more mature, these five trends will shape the way companies (and their audiences) create and consume content in 2019.

 That’s changed.
 Where marketing of the past used to push one-sided conversations toward consumers, successful brands know that content marketing opens the door for two-way conversations and relationships with audiences unlike anything before.